 The devaluation of bonds due to a sequence of interest rate increases in 2022 has inadvertently benefited investors in 2023.
 Firstly, bonds are currently providing more appealing interest returns to investors.
 At the onset of 2022, a half-yearly US Treasury bond yielded 0.22%.
 In 2023, the same bond was offering an interest rate higher than 5.0%.

 While Americans can easily buy Treasury Bonds through TreasuryDirect.gov, it’s not as straightforward for Australian investors.
-The good news is that it is still possible to invest in US Treasury Bonds from Australia through different products.
+The good news is that investing in US Treasury Bonds from Australia through different products is still possible.

 In this article, we will provide a step-by-step guide on how Australian investors can invest in US Treasury Bonds, including T-bills and T-notes, through the secondary market or ETFs.
 By the end of this article, we hope you’ll understand the process and be ready to invest in US Treasury Bonds from across the pond.

 US Treasury Bonds are debt securities issued by the United States Department of the Treasury to finance government operations and pay for public services.
 They are backed by the full faith and credit of the US government, making them one of the safest investment options available.

 Treasury bonds have a fixed interest rate and a maturity date ranging from a few months to thirty years.
 They are sold at auction and can be purchased by individuals, corporations, and foreign governments.
 In the US, interest earned on Treasury Bonds is exempt from state and local taxes and, in some cases, federal taxes.

 Treasury Bonds vs Treasury Notes vs Treasury Bills